RainBowLuoCS/RUN1/README.md

 <img src="./assets/performance.png" width="600"/>
 </div>

 Since the introduction of [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1), numerous works have emerged focusing on reproducing and improving upon it.
-In this project, we propose RUN1-R1, a Generalist R1-style Vision-Language Action Model For GUI Agents.
+In this project, we propose RUN1-R1, the first Generalist R1-style Vision-Language Action Model For GUI Agents.

 ## Update